zhangshengoo/Kimi-Audio-Training/finetune_codes/README.md

 In this example, we support the ASR task.
 For other task such as speech conversation or text-to-speech, you might need to change the `tokenize_message` function in `finetune_codes/datasets.py`.

+The hyper-parameters in `finetune_codes/finetune_ds.sh` should be tuned in new task because of the differences in task and dataset size.